 Sudden and severe chest or upper back pain that radiates to the neck or down the back is a common symptom of an aortic dissection, and the lack of blood flowing from the aorta to the rest of the body as a result of the tear can lead to other symptoms, including:

 If detected early and treated appropriately, most aortic dissections can be repaired with minimal or no long-term damage.
 But, because many of the symptoms of an aortic dissection listed above are similar to those of a heart attack or other cardiac problems, it can lead to an incorrect or delayed diagnosis.
 This can be a tragic and fatal mistake.

 Many aortic dissections are discovered during routine check-ups, doctor visits, or testing for other conditions.
 This should lead to further tests such as an MRI, CT scan, or ultrasound to confirm the diagnosis.

-If you have been injured or lost a loved one as a result of malpractice, consult with a Washington, D.C. misdiagnosis lawyer to provide you with experienced and aggressive legal representation.
+If you have been injured or lost a loved one as a result of malpractice, consult with our Nationwide misdiagnosis lawyers to provide you with experienced and aggressive legal representation.
 Many of our attorneys are also licensed physicians.
 This rich combination of knowledge and experience allows them to promptly determine what happened and whether medical mistakes were made.
 We aggressively pursue compensation that can help pay for medical expenses, lost income, pain and suffering, loss of relationship, and funeral expenses.